 A useful tool for helping runners choose the right foods is the glycaemic index (GI).
 The glycaemic index is used to rank foods according to how quickly they convert food into energy.
 Foods with a high GI will give the most rapid rise in blood sugar, making them ideal for during or after running.
 These foods should be mixed with lower GI foods before a run in order to slow that release and give more sustained energy.
 For example a baked potato, which has a high GI should be eaten with a low GI filling like cheese, hummus or baked beans.
 The other thing to bear in mind is to try to include some protein and a little healthy fat in your meal or snack, these will also slow the release of carbohydrates.

 Another factor in fuelling your body optimally is to eat foods as close to their whole natural state as possible.
-Try to limit your intake of processed food and 'white' foods: white bread, pasta, potatoes and refined sugar.
-These foods might give quick release energy but they have little nutritional value.
-Swap white bread and pasta for wholegrain or gluten-free versions, sweet potato instead of regular potato.
+Try to limit more refined foods like white bread to just before running when you need a quick release of energy.
+These foods give quick release energy but don't have as much nutritional value as wholegrain options.

 Despite their best efforts some people still suffer from digestion issues or stitches when running.
 Try keeping a food diary for a week, noting how you felt during a run.
 This can help identify which food types are causing you trouble.
 If you suspect certain foods are not agreeing with you try giving them up for a week and see if you feel any difference.